I Thought I Was Losing My Mind At First

 When I went to the office manager and exposed what they did Sandra and Phil both claimed they were innocent and everything was a mistake.
 Sure it was.

-into her office and hand her the really short letters, sit there and laugh and talk with her while he slipped the long letters into the in box.
+He would go into her office and hand her the really short letters, sit there and laugh and talk with her while he slipped the long letters into the in box.
 He even put a post-it with my name on it on every letter.
 For me?
 How sweet.
 That was a week before I went on hiatus.

 I decided not to go back once the UI started coming.
 I hated office work anyway.
 I didn't think I defined myself by my work, but I guess I did.
 I became anxious and worried, and yes, depressed.
 Even felt guilty for not going back to work!